pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 ## Task 3: Introspection of an Offline on-premise domain

-In this task, we will use *File* -> *Add Model* menu to create a model of an existing *test-domain* using the `WebLogic Deploy Tooling's` [Discover Domain Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/discover/).
-This *Model* section allows you to introspect a domain configuration.
+In this task, we perform introspection of an on-premise domain, which creates a model file consist of domain configuration.

-For more information on *Model* section, see the *Introduction* section of this lab.

 1. In WebLogic Kubernetes Toolkit UI, Click *Model*.
     ![Model](images/Model.png)